Because many vision centers received high ratings for quality of service, you can shop for low prices without worrying about compromising quality.

 Contacts

-Our ratings tables also report price comparison scores for contact lenses.
+Our Ratings Tables also report price comparison scores for contact lenses.
 These scores show how each outlet’s prices for contacts compared to the average of prices at all other quoting outlets when our undercover shoppers asked for their prices for a year’s supply of six common brands of lenses.

 The scores are adjusted so that the average for all companies is $100.
 The scores are based on the price of the lenses plus exam, fitting, and follow-up visits because most buyers pay for a package that includes an exam and some follow-up care.